1. General questions

 Although intermediaries do facilitate two-way communication, they are distinct from interpreters who must translate questions and answers verbatim.
 Intermediaries have the responsibility of advising police, barristers and judges how a vulnerable person’s understanding can be assisted by modifying questions.
 They also enable them to express their answers in ways they can manage: this may even be through writing, drawing, pointing, signing or use of body language.
 Intermediaries do, on occasion, work in conjunction with foreign language interpreters and this has proved very successful.

 If a suspect is in custody and therefore can only be held for a limited period, there is understandable pressure to conduct a police interview of the victim and perhaps also of other vulnerable witnesses.
 If a Registered Intermediary is available to undertake an assessment and advise the interviewer before the videoed ABE, this is the ideal.
-If an RI cannot be sourced on the day, then it is better to defer an interview in order to give the police and RI maximum time to plan and prepare.
-By doing this, they will enable the witness to give best evidence, using the strategies and perhaps the aids which the RI will have recommended.
-A further advantage to this approach is that CPS is more likely to take forward to trial a case in which the police interview provided complete and coherent evidence; and judges and barristers are more readily persuaded of the value of an RI if one was used at police interview.

 Can intermediaries test a witness’ understanding of what is the truth and what is a lie?

 Police endeavour to ascertain if a witness understands truth and lies, whilst considering if their evidence is likely to be reliable.
 Many ways are used by interviewing officers to check this understanding; and some techniques work better than others with different types of vulnerable witness.
 Having assessed the understanding of a witness in detail, prior to their police interview, the intermediary is in a very good position to advise the officer what approach might work best when they test truth and lies.
-But they do not conduct that assessment themselves.
+They do not conduct that assessment themselves.

 If an intermediary has not been involved at police interview stage, is it necessary and appropriate to have an intermediary assist before and during trial?

 Questions at cross-examination, and the whole experience of attendance at court, have the potential to be much more stressful than the non-confrontational circumstances of a police interview.
 The vulnerable witness may have great difficulty understanding and responding to questions in court or via Live Link in the absence of a Registered Intermediary who has provided a detailed report and recommendations about communication issues.
-Guidance is given to Judge and lawyers at a Ground Rules Hearing and Counsel is advised if a question may be too difficult for the witness to follow.
+Guidance is given to the Judge and lawyers at a Ground Rules Hearing and Counsel is advised if a question may be too difficult for the witness to follow.

 How are visual aids and other communication devices used at court?